 Preferred sweetener – I used liquid stevia, about 8 – 10 drops per flavour of yogurt.
-For sugar, I imagine about 1 tbsp per flavour would be sweet enough.
+For sugar, I imagine about 1 tablespoon per flavour would be sweet enough.

-In a blender or food processor, combine strawberries, half a cup of the yogurt, 1 tbsp lemon juice and sweetener.
+In a blender or food processor, combine strawberries, half a cup of the yogurt, 1 tablespoon lemon juice and sweetener.
 Blend until smooth.
 Remove to a bowl or measuring cup.

-Repeat with the blueberries, half a cup of the yogurt, 1 tbsp lemon juice ans sweetener.
+Repeat with the blueberries, half a cup of the yogurt, 1 tablespoon lemon juice ans sweetener.

-Mix remaining 1 cup yogurt, 2 tbsp lemon juice and sweetener together until smooth.
+Mix remaining 1 cup yogurt, 2 tablespoon lemon juice and sweetener together until smooth.